Hanami Dango is enjoyed during cherry blossom viewing in Japan. These three-color rice balls (Sanshoku Dango) is a popular treat in spring!

 Add hot water in small increment to combine (NEVER pour water at once) and mix well before you add more water.
 When the texture of the dough is similar to an earlobe texture, it’s good to go.
 It’s a funny comparison but that’s the traditional way to check on consistency.
 If you put too much water and your dough is too soft, add more joshinko.

-- Bring a large pot of water to boil.
+Bring a large pot of water to boil.
 Cook the white dango in boiling water until they start floating, about 8 minutes.
+Stir in the beginning so dango won't stick at the bottom.
 Once floating, cook for another 1 minute.

 Put one of each color dango onto a skewer, in order of green, white, and pink.
 Serve at room temperature.
 Put dango in an airtight container and keep at room temperature up to 2 days.
 If you live in hot place, find a cool place to store, but not in the refrigerator as dango will become too tough.
 Enjoy in 2 days.